raspberrypilearning/pico-probe/en/step_3.md

 --- task ---

-Join a wire from **Probe A** to one end of an **10 kΩ resistor**; this resistor limits current and enables voltage measurement.
-In this diagram we have used a **terminal block** to join the trailing wires that will connect to the probes.
+Join a wire from **Probe A** to one end of a **10 kΩ resistor**; this resistor limits current and enables voltage measurement.
+In this diagram we have used a **terminal block** to join the trailing wires that connect to the sensor.
 ![](images/screw_probe0.png)

 --- /task ---